thomasflorentin/softech/htdocs/wp-content/plugins/updraftplus/readme.txt

     along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

-Reliance upon any non-English translation is at your own risk; UpdraftPlus can give no guarantees that translations from the original English are accurate.
+Non-English translators are provided by volunteers, and wordpress.org does not give plugin developers control over their translations; thus relying on them is at your own risk; UpdraftPlus cannot guarantee that translations from the original English are accurate.

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.22.24: Various tweaks and fixes.
-See changelog for full details.
+* 1.25.1: Fixes a non-persistent XSS vulnerability (details in changelog); mitigation strategies for addressing region mismatches in Amazon AWS S3 caused by recent AWS changes.
+Various fixes and small tweaks - see the changelog for details.
 A recommended update for all.